raspberrypilearning/build-your-own-weather-station/en/step_11.md

 ![](images/RJ11_breakout_pins.jpg)

 - Solder the RJ11 breakout board in place, making sure that the pins slot into the correct place on the Adafruit board.
+The pins from the breakout board are quite long and will make contact with the HDMI port on the Raspberry Pi when the HAT is in place.
+Therefore you should either trim them or use some insulating tape on the top of the HDMI port to prevent shorting.

 - Connect the DS18B20 to the screw terminals on the breakout board as shown below.